Performance Analysis and User Association Optimization for Wireless Network Aided by Multiple Intelligent Reflecting Surfaces: Proposed Solutions to (P1)

 where we have defined

 Then, by introducing a slack variable $z$, (P1) can be reformulated into an equivalent epigraph form, i.e.,

+It is worth noting that at the optimality of (\ref{op3}), the minimum of the left-hand side of (\ref{op3a}) must be equal to $z$, since otherwise, we can increase $z$ until they are equal, while achieving a larger objective value of (\ref{op3}).
+Thus, the optimal $z$ in (\ref{op3}) should be equal to the maximum network common ASAINR in (P1).
 However, problem (\ref{op3}) remains a non-convex MINLP.
 As a result, the general BB algorithm, which is only applicable to convex MINLP, cannot be directly applied to solve (\ref{op3}).
 In view of this challenge, we next reformulate problem (\ref{op3}) into an equivalent convex MILP, by introducing additional auxiliary variables thanks to the unique binary property of $\lambda_{j,k}$'s.

 Specifically, for the square term $(\sum\nolimits_{j \in \cal J}\lambda_{j,k}q_{k,j,k})^2$ in (\ref{op3a}), it must hold that